The Ultimate Guide to Innovative Startup Business Model Design

 The trick is that you should be aware that when designing a business model, the future’s growth segments often hide behind the cash cows.

-The questions is: Why would you risk everything for a segment that is vulnerable to any change in the future.
+The question is: Why would you risk everything for a segment that is vulnerable to any change in the future.

 Shift your perspective

 You should outsmart your competitors and shift your mindset from running an organization centric business model to Customer centric business model.